News Release: Eiteljorg Indian Market & Festival celebrates Native arts and cultures on June 27-28

 Jewelry, pottery, basketry, beadwork, carvings, paintings, prints and innovative art are available at the 34th annual Eiteljorg Museum Indian Market & Festival on June 27-28.
 File image.

 Entertainment is a big part of the festival, and this year brings a remarkable performance not seen before on the Eiteljorg stage.
-Turtle Island: From the Creation Story of the Haudenosaunee is an outdoor production, developed with Haudenosaunee (Iroquois) artistic leadership, that fuses dance, aerial puppetry and community engagement.
-A multicolored, parade-sized tethered balloon, the Turtle, floats above stage as eight dancers from the Skywoman Iroquois Dance Theater present a moving visual and musical representation of Haudenosaunee cosmology.
+Turtle Island: From the Creation Story of the Haudenosaunee is an outdoor production, developed with Haudenosaunee artistic leadership, that fuses dance, aerial puppetry and community engagement.
+A multicolored, parade-sized tethered balloon, the Turtle, floats above stage as eight dancers from the Skywoman Dance Theater present a moving visual and musical representation of Haudenosaunee cosmology.
 The performance supports cultural heritage and shares it with a wider audience.
 The producers describe it this way: “Turtle Island invites audiences to witness the birth of the world atop the Turtle’s back — a story that resonates across cultures as a symbol of resilience and interconnectedness.”

 Also, Indigenous Enterprise returns to Indian Market & Festival for its second year, bringing the high-energy performance style that has made the troupe an international sensation.
 Featuring champion powwow dancers from multiple tribes and nations, the group blends traditional dance styles with contemporary influences, including hip-hop, creating powerful, modern expressions of Indigenous cultures.